GoodBoyNinja/Your-First-CEP-Panel/README.md

 3. Don't forget to go outside.
 Seriously. `It's really easy to lose yourself in the countless hours you had to spend learning all theses interesting yet furstrating technologies.
 Go outside, move your body.
 It's really good for you.
 Seriously.`

+4. Find a community.
+CEP Developers is such a specific niche, everyone here experienced this very specific kind of pain.
+Find it on `twitter`, `discord` or `github`, say hi and share your pain (and your extensions :))

+5. Branch out of CEP. `If you started at extendscript, you learned a whole lot of stuff by making your way here.
+Your new nodejs skills, html, css and javascript puts you in a position to learn even more cool stuff.
+You can now make web apps and cool web pages.
+Consider the possibilities!
+Also, there are a lot of GREAT technologies out there that do not involve you going through hell along the way.
+Not everything is like CEP, there's a lof ot neat stuff out there.
+Go have fun and explore other creatives ideas you've been keeping inside your big, juicy brain.`

+That's all.
+Good Boy Ninja